 What are companies saying about AI and ML?

 Forrester opened the webinar by exploring the results of a survey completed by about 3,000 business decision makers involved in big data and analytics from across the globe and across many company sizes and industries.
-They were asked, “What are your organisation’s plans to use artificial intelligence – specifically machine learning and deep learning?”
+They were asked, “What are your organizations' plans to use artificial intelligence – specifically machine learning and deep learning?”
 They found that more than 20% have already implemented AI and are even expanding their implementations and another 20% are in the early stages of implementation, meaning that almost 50% are already using AI and ML.

-The same audience was asked “What could be or are the benefits for your organisation to use AI and ML technologies?”
+The same audience was asked “What could be or are the benefits for your organization to use AI and ML technologies?”
 The top four answers, listed below, confirm that companies are slowly turning their focus away from only looking at cost efficiency and decreasing bottom-line to looking more towards an outcome-driven discussion where revenue growth is now a top priority that can be enabled by ML and AI.

 Increase the automation of internal processes